1/3

 • With Ispirer Toolkit as a part of migration service

-• Detailed analysis of your database and tailored migration roadmap
+• Detailed analysis of your Oracle database and tailored migration roadmap

 • Migration of data and database schema, including SQL objects, business logic, and tables